 About the Course

-The course will take place from June 26 - June 30, 2017.
+The course will run from Monday, June 25 – Friday, June 29, 2018.
 For participants, this means taking a break from the internship to participate in the course.

 - Who "owns" the natural environment?

 - Do poor countries have the right to pursue non-green development?

 - Do rich countries have the right to subsidize green industries?

 - How does the need for energy supplies affect countries' environmental and economic commitments?

 - How well do governments, international organizations, and the private sector work together in balancing environmental protection and economic growth?

 Through a variety of guest speakers and site visits, students will meet with experts from the top international Environment and Energy agencies including: the United Nations Environment Program, the World Trade Organization, the Intergovernmental Panel on Climate Change, the UN Conference on Trade and Development, and many others.
 See a sample course syllabus from 2017.